-For this example the deck will be our zero for the Vertical axis.
+For this example, we will be using the block deck to zero our Z-axis (vertical axis).
 Insert a tool holder into the cutterhead you will be using to bore the block.
 Center the cutterhead over a cylinder.
 Using the Vertical Handwheel, bring the cutterhead down until the tool just touches the deck and press the Vertical Zero button.
 The display next to this button will go to zero.
 The Vertical zero has now been set.